SantoriniDave.com

 Nafplio Basics – My Advice

-• Getting There (Bus): There is no train.
-The KTEL Argolida bus departs from the Kifissos Central Bus Station in Athens.
-The trip takes about 2 hours and 10 minutes.
-Pro Tip: If you are coming from the airport, take the X93 bus directly to Kifissos to avoid the city center.
-Book tickets online in advance to secure your seat.
+• Getting There by Bus: There is no train service to Nafplio.
+The KTEL Argolida bus departs roughly every hour from the Kifissos Central Bus Station in Athens.
+The journey takes about 2 hours and 15 minutes.
+If you are arriving at Athens Airport, take the X93 bus directly to Kifissos to catch your connection.
+I recommend booking tickets online in advance during the summer or on weekends.

-• Getting There (Car): Driving is the best option for flexibility.
-It is a 2-hour drive from Athens on a modern highway.
-This allows you to visit the archaeological sites of Mycenae and Epidaurus on your own schedule.
+• Getting There by Car: This is my preferred method for the Peloponnese.
+It is an easy 2-hour drive from Athens on a modern, well-maintained highway.
+Having a car gives you the freedom to visit Mycenae and Epidaurus without relying on tour bus schedules.

-• The “Stair” Divide: Nafplio is built on a slope.
-Lower Town (north of Staikopoulou Street) is flat and easier to navigate with luggage.
-Upper Town (south of Staikopoulou) sits on the castle slopes and requires climbing steep stone steps.
-Choose the Lower Town if you have mobility issues or heavy bags.
+• The “Stair” Divide: This is the most important factor when booking a hotel.
+Lower Town (the area north of Staikopoulou Street) is flat and easy to navigate.
+Upper Town (the area south of Staikopoulou) is built onto the slopes of the Acronafplia fortress and consists of hundreds of steep stone steps.
+I recommend staying in the Lower Town if you have mobility issues or heavy luggage.

 • Best Tour: Nafplio: City Walking Tour.